Spassky District, Primorsky Krai: History

 The district was established on January 4, 1926.
 On February 1, 1963, it was transformed into Spassky Rural District, but reverted to the original status on January 12, 1965.

 Administrative and municipal status

 Within the framework of administrative divisions, Spassky District is one of the twenty-two in the krai.
 The town of Spassk-Dalny serves as its administrative center, despite being incorporated separately as a town under krai jurisdiction—an administrative unit with the status equal to that of the districts.

 As a municipal division, the district is incorporated as Spassky Municipal District.
 Spassk-Dalny Town Under Krai Jurisdiction is incorporated separately from the district as Spassk-Dalny Urban Okrug.

 Economy

 The Knorringskoye, or Khankayskoye, deposit of marble is located in the district—one of are only three such deposits in the world.
 Various souvenirs are produced from this marble.

 Spassky District is one of the leading agricultural regions of the krai.
 Due to the unique microclimate of the Prikhankayskaya Flatland, vegetables, fruits, and berries ripen here earlier than elsewhere in the krai.

+Spassk-Dalny Airfield was a longtime Soviet Air Defence Force base in the area, part of the 11th Independent Air Defence Army.
+It was closed in the late 1990s or 2004-07.